zackpelka/BGInfo/README.md

 # BGInfo
-Sets the wallpaper to display information about the
+Sets the wallpaper to display information about the Windows machine you are logged into.